 By using MyHours, you consent to the processing of data by Amplitude in the manner described above.
 You can prevent Amplitude from participating in the email by emailing us at firstname.lastname@example.org.

 The use of Amplitude services is based on Art.
 6 (1) (f) GDPR.
-We have a legitimate interest in optimizing the operation of our services or services. to better manage our customer relationships.
+We have a legitimate interest in optimizing the operation of our services. to better manage our customer relationships.